RobbyPee/RobbyPee/readme.md

 This matters especially for schools, small businesses, or families who need reliable software without signing up to the expensive subscriptions.
 It also solves problems with data ownership, like GDPR.

-Whenever possible, I use lightweight models like Phi-3 or MediaPipe, served locally with no tracking or external dependencies.

 ## Projects (Ongoing)
 Solving real problems with local AI, modular tools, and a bit of plumbing.

 ### Local LLM Assistant for a Small Business
-A fully local, Phi-3-powered tool that processes Gmail threads, reads calendars and club rosters, and drafts admin replies, saving hours each week for my partner’s education franchise.
+Local Phi-3-powered tool that processes Gmail threads, reads calendars and club rosters, drafts admin replies, creates attendance registers, saving hours each week for my partner’s education franchise.
-**Subscription free, GDPR compliant, secure and resistant to prompt injection**
+- **Subscription free, GDPR compliant, secure and resistant to prompt injection**
+- small prototype to test connection to google suite...
+[Spelling Extractor project](https://github.com/RobbyPee/spelling-extractor)

 ### LEGO CV + Game Engine
 *top secret for now!* using 3D reconstruction, SFM, reprojection, optimisation.
 Exploring IP and patentability.